Lewandowski Quits Lobbying Firm He Co-Founded

-Corey Lewandowski is helping the Trump administration drain the swamp – by leaving his own lobbying firm.
-Trump’a former campaign manager resigned from Avenue Strategies on Thursday, a day after a government ethics group ask the Justice Department to investigate whether he was engaged in unregistered lobbying.
+Corey Lewandowski is helping the Trump administration drain the swamp — by leaving his own lobbying firm.
+Trump’s former campaign manager resigned from Avenue Strategies on Thursday, a day after a government ethics group asked the Justice Department to investigate whether he was engaged in unregistered lobbying.

 Lewandowski told Bloomberg that he wasn’t required to register, as he only advises clients on how to shape their messages for the Trump administration.
 Others at the firm are registered as lobbyists, but Lewandowski said he doesn’t take advantage of his relationship with President Trump.